jhu-ip/cs220-s22/assign/hw3.md

 * the width of the image (number of columns of pixels) should be stored in the variable that the `width` pointer is pointing to
-* the height of the image (number of rows of pixels) should be stored in the variabel that the `height` pointer is pointing to
+* the height of the image (number of rows of pixels) should be stored in the variable that the `height` pointer is pointing to
 * the function should return a pointer to a dynamically-allocated array of color component values (stored as r/g/b triplets arranged row-by-row, as described above)

-If `read_image` cannot successfully read a complete image, either because the file exists, or the contents are not in the correct format, it should return `NULL`.
+If `read_image` cannot successfully read a complete image, either because the file could not be opened or the contents are not in the correct format, it should return `NULL`.

 The `write_image` function should write image file data to the file named